CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

 **Giuseppe Colucci** PhD in physics, works in the Banking industry for 7 years, expert in financial modelling, strategic hedging and optimization techniques.

-**Oscar Fanelli** "Born" as software engineer 13 years ago, later on switched to a managerial path, founded and grew a start-up as CTO, now working as Head of Engineering, focusing on product, processes and people.
+**Oscar Fanelli** Italian pizza-lover, "born" as software engineer 13 years ago, founded and grew a start-up as CTO, now working as Head of Engineering, focusing on product, processes and people management.

 **Jose H. Leon-Janampa** I like to research and work on topics that bring some benefit to people.
 I have a scientific mind but with knowledge of business and finance.
 I am a theoretical physicist that works in finance for more than 20 years, always trying to apply cutting edge technology to the business.